-Easy No-Bake Lactation Energy Bites for a quick pop-able snack to enjoy whether you’re nursing or pumping to help increase breast milk supply.
+Make this No-Bake Lactation Energy Bites recipe for the perfect snack to enjoy whether you’re nursing or pumping.
+Ready in 15 minutes, easy to throw together and a delicious treat.
 Vegan friendly and gluten free.
-Ready in 15 minutes, easy to throw together and perfect meal prep.

-This recipe is a reader request from my expecting and nursing mamas.
+This recipe was a reader request from my expecting and nursing mamas.

 - Just eight ingredients (almost all of which you likely have on hand)